Why Stone Works Best for Monochrome Kitchen Schemes

 Mix Patterns

 While a monochrome design thrives on simplicity, it is important to include some pattern and texture.
-If your cabinets are glossy, contrast with a detailed granite worktop.
+If your cabinets are glossy, contrast them with a detailed granite worktop.
 Or use patterned wall tiles to set off a flawless marble worktop.
-Darker greys and blacks that are provided by granite worktops can add light reflecting sheen and sparkle to brighten up the darker elements of your monochrome.
+Darker greys and blacks that are provided by granite worktops can add a light-reflecting sheen and sparkle to brighten up the darker elements of your monochrome.

 Design Contrasts